KhornVictor/I3_OOP_pos_java/README.md

 # POS-System

-A Point of Sale (POS) System developed in Java using Object-Oriented Programming principles. sdfsdfsdfeufgiuwefgiuwebfiuew
+A Point of Sale (POS) System developed in Java using Object-Oriented Programming principles. sdfsdfsdfeufgiuwefgiuwebfiuewfdgdfgrf

 ## Folder Structure